 One of the reasons why extrasolar planets are so difficult to detect is because they are even fainter than the stars they orbit.
 Additionally, these stars give off light that “washes” the planets out – i.e. obscures them from direct observation.
-As a result, the first discovery was not made until 1992 when astronomers Aleksander Wolszczan and Dale Frail – using the Arecibo Observatory in Puerto Rico – observed several terrestrial-mass planets orbiting the pulsar PSR B1257+12.
-It was not until 1995 that the first confirmation of an exoplanet orbiting a main-sequence star was made.
-In this case, the planet observed was 51 Pegasi b, a giant planet found in a four-day orbit around the Sun-like star 51 Pegasi (approx 51 light years from our Sun).
+As a result, the first discovery was not made until 1992 by astronomers Aleksander Wolszczan and Dale Frail.

+Using the Arecibo Observatory in Puerto Rico, the pair observed several terrestrial-mass planets orbiting the pulsar PSR B1257+12.
+It was not until 1995 that the first exoplanet confirmation around a main-sequence star was made.
+In this case, the planet observed was 51 Pegasi b, a giant planet found in a four-day orbit around the Sun-like star 51 Pegasi (approx 51 light-years from our Sun).

 Initially, most of the planets detected were gas giants similar to, or larger than, Jupiter – which led to the term “Super-Jupiter” being coined.
 Far from suggesting that gas giants were more common than rocky (i.e. “Earth-like“) planets, these findings were simply due to the fact that Jupiter-sized planets are simply easier to detect because of their size.

-On August 15, 2013, NASA announced that they had given up trying to fix the two failed reaction wheels and modified the mission accordingly.
+On August 15th, 2013, NASA announced that they had given up trying to fix the two failed reaction wheels and modified the mission accordingly.
 Rather than scrap Kepler, NASA proposed changing the mission to utilizing Kepler to detect habitable planets around smaller, dimmer red dwarf stars.
 This proposal, which became known as K2 “Second Light“, was approved on May 16th, 2014.

-Since that time, the K2 mission has focused more on brighter stars (such as G- and K-class stars).
-As of October 13th, 2016, astronomers have confirmed the presence of 3,397 exoplanets and 573 multi-planet systems, the vast majority of which were found using data from Kepler.
-All told, the space probe has observed over 150,000 stars in the course of its primary and K2 missions.
+The K2 mission (which lasted until ) focused more on brighter stars (such as G- and K-class stars).
+As of February 6th, 2021, astronomers have confirmed the presence of 4,341 exoplanets in 3,216 planetary systems, the majority of which were found using data from Kepler.
+All told, the space probe observed over 530,506 stars in the course of its primary and K2 missions.